 Data collection

-Data collected at T0 included age, gender, breed, weight, affected limb (thoracic or pelvic limb), subjective gait analysis (assessed on a scale from 0 to 1028 and graded as mild (0-3), moderate (4-7) severe (8-10)), diagnosis and type of management advised (surgical or conservative).
-LOAD numerical scores (LOADNS), LOAD categorical scores (LOADCS), CBPI PSS and PIS scores and CBPI QOL were collected at T0, T1, T2, T3.
+Data collected at T0 included age, gender, breed, weight, affected limb (thoracic or pelvic limb), subjective gait analysis (assessed on a scale from 0 to 1031 and graded as mild (0-3), moderate (4-7) severe (8-10)31), diagnosis and type of management advised (surgical or conservative).
+LOAD scores, CBPI PSS and PIS scores and CBPI QOL were collected at T0, T1, T2, T3.
+A LOAD categorical score (mild, moderate, severe, extreme) was also given at the three different time points, deriving from the numerical scores.
 The number of days at collection of CMI scores at T1, T2 and T3 time points were recorded.
 Cases where only one of the two questionnaires were completed at T0 were not excluded; for these cases owners completed the same questionnaire at T1, T2 and T3.

 Statistical analysis

 The enrolment of 186 dogs was calculated to provide a study power of 80% assuming moderate agreement (0.6) as assessed by intraclass correlation coefficient (ICC) between scores of 4 observations and with a lower 95% confidence interval for the ICC of no less than 0.5.
 Data normality was assessed using the Kolmogorov-Smirnov and Shapiro-Wilk tests; normally distributed data are presented as mean SD and non-normally distributed data as median and range.
-The Cohen’s weighted kappa statistic (κw) was used to measure the agreement of LOADCS between T0 and T1, T0 and T2, T0 and T3.
-A κw coefficient of <0.2 indicates poor agreement, 0.2-0.4 fair agreement, 0.41-0.6 moderate agreement, 0.61-0.8 good agreement and >0.8 excellent agreement.29 The agreement of LOADNS, CBPI PSS and PIS scores between T0 and T1, T0 and T2, T0 and T3 was assessed using the two-way mixed effects ICC and its 95% confidence intervals (95% CI).
-ICC of <0.5 indicates poor agreement, 0.5-0.75 moderate agreement, 0.75-0.9 good agreement and >0.9 excellent agreement.30 The Wilcoxon signed rank test was used to assess the difference between paired LOADNS and CBPI scores between T0 and T1, T0 and T2 and T0 and T3.
+The Cohen’s weighted kappa statistic (κw) was used to measure the agreement of LOAD categorical scoring between T0 and T1, T0 and T2, T0 and T3.
+A κw coefficient of <0.2 indicates poor agreement, 0.2-0.4 fair agreement, 0.41-0.6 moderate agreement, 0.61-0.8 good agreement and >0.8 excellent agreement.32 The agreement of LOAD, CBPI PSS and PIS scores between T0 and T1, T0 and T2, T0 and T3 was assessed using the two-way mixed effects ICC and its 95% confidence intervals (95% CI).
+ICC of <0.5 indicates poor agreement, 0.5-0.75 moderate agreement, 0.75-0.9 good agreement and >0.9 excellent agreement.33 The Wilcoxon signed rank test was used to assess the difference between paired LOAD and CBPI scores between T0 and T1, T0 and T2 and T0 and T3.
 Multilevel logistic regression was performed to identify factors associated with the absolute difference between initial and subsequent LOAD scores.
 Within dog clustering of LOAD scores was accounted for as a random intercept term in these two-level models.
 Any variable with a potential association with the difference in LOAD scores (p-value <0.3) was considered for inclusion into the final multivariable model; for any correlated variables (correlation coefficient >0.7), only the variable with the lowest p-value of the pair was included.
 The multivariable model was constructed with a manual backwards stepwise approach with retention of variables with Wald p-values <0.05.
 A p value <0.05 was considered statistically significant.
 Statistical analysis was carried out using the statistical software programs SPSS 25.0 (SPSS Inc, Chicago, Illinois, USA) and MLwiN Version 3.02 (Centre for Multilevel Modelling, university of Bristol, UK).

 Results